-Your teen is sending you messages with their behavior—especially the most off-putting, anger-laden actions.
-The key is whether you are willing to respond to the real message behind their behavior.
 In addition to the general desire for your engaged attention, below is a list of what teens are generally very interested in.
-When these factors are (from the teen’s perspective) being “denied” them—particularly by you, anger can follow.
+When these factors are (from the teen’s perspective) being “denied” them, particularly by you, anger can follow.

-Here’s what drives anger for most teens.
-It wells up when they feel they’re not getting:
+For most teens, anger wells up when they feel they’re not getting:

 You can still set limits on their disrespect or lashing out, but you can also try acknowledging that you understand that something real (for them) is driving how they feel.